-One need articulated by futurists is to address the issues of forward thinking and participatory planning of our future and that of our world in an overt and democratic manner.
+One purpose articulated by the Futures Studies Syllabus (1998, p.
+3) is to 'foster in students beliefs and skills that will enable them individually and collectively to influence their futures through personal action and democratic decision-making processes'.
 The Drama unit under investigation involves a blend of drama in education and futures studies in education, such that students can participate in a political theatre that is cohesive and has purpose, a structure for students to create meaning for audiences and themselves.
 The created performances encourage audiences to think and debate those meanings, fulfilling a reflective purpose of drama - that of participating in communication about future directions of the topic presented to the audience group.